-On the other hand, financial model serves as a decision-making tool & answers the critical question concerning how the business is going to perform in the foreseeable future & provides the long term visibility into the business outlook.
+On the other hand, financial analysis & Modeling serves as a decision-making tool & answers the critical question concerning how the business is going to perform in the foreseeable future & provides the long term visibility into the business outlook.

 We recognize the need of every business to look beyond mere numbers to gauge their performance & sustainability at a granular level.
 We have been providing the tools/dashboards that help these businesses to make informed & timely decisions like whether to continue with a particular product line, whether to proceed with a specific store, identifying areas of inefficiencies/wastages, identifying avoidable expenses or scope for reducing costs & thereby increasing profitability, etc.

-Here are some of the financial analytics snapshots that we provide:
+Here are some of the financial analysis snapshots that we provide:

 - Top 10 & bottom 10 stores (by GP & NP)

 - Top 10 & bottom 10 selling products (Quantity & value)

 - Top 10 & bottom 10 GP products (Quantity & value)